abelagza/mobile_version_skeleton/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+**To get a local copy up and running follow these simple example steps.**

 ### Prerequisites
+  1. Access to a computer and Web Browser

 ### Setup
+  1. User the following link to clone the repository on your computer:

+  2. Run the HTML file using the web browser of choice.

 ### Install